buff0k/indigo-docker/README.md

 The Database Image Works

 The Creation of the App Image Works, but it doesn't act as expected (Port Mapping?
-WORKDIR?)
+WORKDIR? gunicorn?)

 Testing change to seperate Nginx Image?